nilFinx/OCConfigReader/README.md

 ## An error occured while parsing
 Verify that none of the stuffs are dragged around(OCValidate can help with this), and make an issue.

+## I get (n) total detections, but the detection count is lower?
+Intentional!
+Some checks are hidden, because it is meant to be a joke check.

+## Can I make a feature/detection request?
+Yes!
+If I don't consider it to be too useful, I will ask you to make it a plugin instead of making a PR here though.
+Also, autotool detection request is completely banned right now.
+Do not make a PR about it!

 # Credits
 [jonathanpoelen](https://github.com/jonathanpoelen) created the XML parser